bozerkins/php-message-queue/README.md

 # PHP Message Queue
-A simple php implementation of message stack (or message queue) which can write messages and read messages in a FIFO manner.
+A simple php implementation of message queue (or message queue) which can write messages and read messages in a FIFO manner.

 ## Installation